 Changing accents helped her slip into different roles, she once admitted, saying she wouldn’t mind learning a few more.

 4. Saoirse’s first kiss was on a movie set – imagine having an audience like that

-While we all remember our first kiss, for Saoirse, it was especially remarkable – as she was surrounded by film cameras.
+While we all remember our first kiss, for Saoirse, it was especially remarkable – as she was surrounded by film cameras and famous American actors.

 Celebrities such as Irish singer Hozier are rumoured to have benefited from her skills later on.